sylhare/Minesweeper/README.md

 ### More information on the project

-I used javascript without any framework.</br>
-The minesweeper is rendered in a canvas object (I thought of an other option, like using a table in HTML and react.js to update it, maybe for later).</br>
+I used javascript and CSS without any framework.
+The minesweeper is rendered in a canvas object.

-The project is build with `sketch.js` that does the control and set-up, then there's `Board.js` for the minesweeper board model that is rendered through a lot of zones in `Zone.js` which also have some logic for the display.
+The project is build with:

+- `Sketch.js` that does the control and set-up.
+- `Board.js` for the minesweeper board model that is rendered through a lot of zones.
+- `Zone.js` defines the zones to be displayed in the board.
+- `Explosion.js` is used to create explosion when a mine explode.
+- `Timer.js` is for the timer used in the game.